Kingdom of Kandy: The Nayakkars and the coming of the British: 1739–1803

 Kirti Sri Rajasinha died in the midst of these events in January 1796, and was succeeded by his brother Sri Rajadhi Rajasinha.
 The new king rejected the terms of Migastenne's treaty, depriving the kingdom of the opportunity to regain the lands it had lost a generation earlier.
 It proved to be a fateful decision; the British immediately set about organising their new acquisitions, establishing systems of government, education, and justice.
 With the appointment of Frederick North (1798–1805) as the first British governor of Ceylon, any hope of the Kandyans regaining their eastern territories essentially disappeared.

 Sri Rajadhi Rajasinha died of illness on 26 July 1798 with no heir.
 The English East India Company and the Crown both had control over the island from 1798 until it became the British crown colony of Ceylon in 1802.
-Much of the king's reign had been dominated by the powerful First Minister, Pilima Talawe, who now moved to enthroned a young relative of the king, 18-year-old Konnasami as Sri Vikrama Rajasinha.
-Muttusami, brother-in-law of Sri Rajadhi Rajasinha also claimed the throne of Kandy, but Pilima Talauve arrested him and his sisters.
-The First Minister, was close to the British however could not control Sri Vickrama Rajasinha, he coveted the throne for himself, and at meetings with the British at Avissawella between 1799 and 1801 requested British assistance in deposing Sri Vickrama Rajasinha.
-Complex negotiations ensued, with various ideas – including the king being moved to British lands with Pilima Talawe acting as his viceroy in Kandy - were discussed and rejected by both sides.
+Much of the king's reign had been dominated by the powerful First Minister, Pilima Talawe, who now moved to enthrone a young relative of the king, 18-year-old Konnasami as Sri Vikrama Rajasinha.
+Muttusami, brother-in-law of the late king, also pressed his claim to the Kandyan throne.
+Pilima Talawe swiftly suppressed this challenge, arresting Muttusami and his sisters.
+Though outwardly cooperative with the British, Pilima Talawe proved unable to control Sri Vikrama Rajasinha and secretly coveted the throne himself.
+Between 1799 and 1801, in a series of meetings with the British at Avissawella he requested their support in deposing the king.
+Complex negotiations followed, with proposals ranging from installing Pilima Talawe as viceroy in Kandy while moving the king to British territory, to more direct interventions—yet all such plans were ultimately rejected by both parties.

-The territories still possessed by the Dutch on the island were formally ceded to the British in the 1802 treaty of Amiens, but the English Company still retained a monopoly on the colony's trade.
-Agents of the British were put in charge of lucrative pearl fisheries, cotton plantations, salt, and tobacco monopolies.
-In the first three years, the government received £396,000 from pearl fisheries.
-This compensated for the lower price of cinnamon because of Dutch stocks in Amsterdam.
+The territories still held by the Dutch on the island were formally ceded to the British under the Treaty of Amiens in 1802, though the English East India Company continued to exercise a monopoly over the colony’s trade.
+British agents were placed in charge of the lucrative pearl fisheries, as well as monopolies on cotton plantations, salt, and tobacco.
+In just the first three years of British administration, the government earned £396,000 from the pearl fisheries alone, a revenue that helped offset declining cinnamon prices caused by large Dutch stockpiles in Amsterdam.